deepakmotlani/Notes/Hibernate/Advanced.md

 ### The differences between get() and load() methods are given below
 get()
-Returns null if an object is not found.
+* Returns null if an object is not found, but execution continues.
-Always hits the database.
+* Eager Loading & always hits the database immediately & returns original object.
-It returns the real object, not the proxy.
+* It returns the real object, not the proxy.
-It should be used if you are not sure about the existence of instance.
+* It should be used if you are not sure about the existence of instance.

-load()
+load method has 3 implementations -
+* public Object load(Class classObj, Serializable id) throws HibernateException;
+* public Object load(String entityName, Serializable id) throws HibernateException
+* public void load(Object obj, Serializable id) throws HibernateException;

-Throws ObjectNotFoundException if an object is not found.
+* Throws ObjectNotFoundException if an object is not found.
-Doesn't hit the database.
-It returns proxy object.
+* Lazy loading as it hit the database only when it tries to retrieve other properties of object.
+* It returns proxy object.
+Proxy object is temporary object which only contains primary key of the object.
+If no row corresponding to id is found, it throws ObjectNotFoundException.
-It should be used if you are sure that instance exists.
+* It should be used if you are sure that instance exists.

 ### The update() method	merge() method
 update() should be used inside the session only.
 After closing the session, it will throw the error.